 - Turn off your heating and cooling equipment.
 Power surges are common during severe weather, so be sure to turn off your system via your thermostat and your circuit breaker to make sure it is totally off.

 - Cover the outdoor unit.
 Whether it’s a specific AC cover or simply a tarp, covering your system and securing the cover has the ability to keep away any debris that gets thrown around during threatening weather.
 Just be sure you have turned the system completely off prior to covering it with anything.

 - Prep your yard.
 Ensure all loose outdoor items such as grills, patio furniture and any yard tools are put away in a protected place so that they don’t get tossed about during the storm.

 - Clear the debris.
 Once it is ok to go back out of your home, make sure any debris is cleared away from your outdoor unit.

 - Damaged?
 If you notice any damage to your system or if it is sitting in standing water, call Stevenson Service Experts prior to turning on your air conditioner.
 We can properly look at your system and determine whether or not an AC repair is necessary.

-Of course we all hope that threatening weather doesn’t hit us in Dayton, but we have to be ready if we want the best chance to avoid any major damage or other issues that may come with it.
-If you have any questions about how to best prep for severe weather in Dayton or want to know what our AC repair service consists of after the storm has passed, give us a call at 937-503-7896 or schedule an appointment with Stevenson Service Experts through our online scheduler.
+Of course we all hope that threatening weather doesn’t hit us in Dayton, but we have to be prepared if we want the best chance to avoid any major damage or other issues that may come with it.
+If you have any questions about how to best prepare for severe weather in Dayton or want to know what our AC repair service consists of after the storm has passed, give us a call at 937-503-7896 or schedule an appointment with Stevenson Service Experts through our online scheduler.